sheaivey/tinyTWANG/README.md

 * Consolidate Buttons into one I/O pin and add speaker for sound effects.
 * Design a simple coin cell powered dev kit to teach kids soldering and programming.
 * Eye catching screen saver when no user interactions have happened.
+* Make game play faster with each win.

 ## Programming
 * Requires USBasp2.0 with latest firmware.